-We would like to interview NMC-registered nurses who work in care homes (Phase 1) about their experiences of working during the COVID-19 pandemic, and how they have coped with this.
-We are keen to learn about how working during this time has effected mental health, resilience and wellbeing, and what kinds of support and actions helped.
+We interviewed NMC-registered nurses who work in care homes (Phase 1) about their experiences of working during the COVID-19 pandemic, and how they have coped with this.
+We were keen to learn about how working during this time has affected mental health, resilience and wellbeing, and what kinds of support and actions helped.

-Interviews will be followed by two discursive workshops with care home nurses to work collaboratively and inclusively to develop research and practice-based approaches to identify and develop relevant and feasible support in supporting care home nurses’ wellbeing and resilience for nurses across the care home sector (Phase 2).
+Following the interviews we are planning Interviews two discursive workshops with care home nurses to work collaboratively and inclusively to develop research and practice-based approaches to identify and develop relevant and feasible support in supporting care home nurses’ wellbeing and resilience for nurses across the care home sector (Phase 2).